Preet Bharara

-His office used a variety of unconventional tactics to close cases such as wiretapping and asset seizure.
-He prosecuted nearly 100 Wall Street executives for insider trading and securities fraud using these methods.
-Bharara closed multi-million dollar settlements with the four largest banks in the country, and, most notably, shut down multiple high-profile hedge funds.
+In 2009, Bharara was appointed by President Barack Obama to the position of United States Attorney for the Southern District of New York.
+His office heavily prosecuted the Italian mafia, convicting four out of the Five Families.
+Bharara similarly headed various counter-terrorism probes and cases, particularly against Al-Qaeda.
+His office used a variety of unconventional tactics to close cases like wiretapping and asset seizure.
+He prosecuted nearly 100 Wall Street executives for insider trading and securities fraud using these legal methods.
+Bharara closed settlements with the four largest banks in the country and shut down multiple hedge funds.
 Known for his technocratic approach to prosecution, he routinely convicted both Democratic and Republican politicians on public corruption violations.
-Bharara occasionally pursued criminals extraterritorially, which after a 2013 Russian money laundering investigation, had him permanently banned from entering Russia.
-He also strained India–United States diplomatic relations by prosecuting prominent members of the Indian and Indian-American community, most notably high-profile diplomats, chief executives, businessmen, and hedge fund managers.
+Bharara occasionally pursued criminals extraterritorially.
+Following a 2013 Russian money laundering investigation, Russian officials permanently banned him from entering Russia.
+The prosecution of Indian diplomat Devyani Khobragade by his office in 2013 led to a strain in India–United States relations.
+On March 11, 2017, during the administration of President Donald Trump, Bharara was dismissed after refusing to submit his resignation.